Shipeasy

 pollfalseStart the background poll (refreshes the blob over time).

-disable_telemetryfalseOpt out of per-evaluation usage telemetry.
+disable_internal_error_reportingfalseOpt out of SDK self-monitoring (see below).
 Evaluation itself is unaffected.

 telemetry_urlbuilt-inOverride the telemetry endpoint (rarely needed).